vesoft-inc/nebula-docs/docs-2.0/nebula-exchange/use-exchange/ex-ug-import-from-sst.md

 !!! note

+    When generating SST files, the shuffle operation of Spark will be involved.
+Note that the configuration of `spark.sql.shuffle.partition` should be added when you submit the command.

+!!! note

     JAR packages are available in two ways: [compiled them yourself](../ex-ug-compile.md), or [download](https://repo1.maven.org/maven2/com/vesoft/nebula-exchange/) the compiled `.jar` file directly.

 For example: